 8. You aren’t cheap

-Plus in the business world there are always ups and downs.
-So if you don’t save while you are making a good amount of dough, you won’t have any cash to get you through tough times like now.
+In the business world, there are always ups and downs.
+Plus, there are some things, like recessions, that aren’t in our control.
+If you don’t save while you are making a good amount of dough, you won’t have any cash to get you through the tough times.

 9. You don’t know when to spend money